slackapi/bolt-js/docs/_tutorials/hubot_migration.md

 Bolt for JavaScript doesn’t use `res` or expose the raw request from Slack.
 Instead, you can use the payload body from `payload`, or common functionality like sending a message using `say()`.

-> ⚙️To make it easier, we’ve created a sample script on Github that [showcases Hubot’s core functionality using equivalent functionality written with Bolt for JavaScript](https://github.com/slackapi/bolt-js/blob/master/examples/hubot-example/script.js).
+> ⚙️To make it easier, we’ve created a sample script on GitHub that [showcases Hubot’s core functionality using equivalent functionality written with Bolt for JavaScript](https://github.com/slackapi/bolt-js/blob/master/examples/hubot-example/script.js).

 #### Listening to patterns using `message()`
 Hubot scripts use `hear()` listen to messages with a matching pattern.
 Bolt for JavaScript instead uses `message()` and accepts a `string` or `RegExp` for the pattern.